dotnet/linker/docs/error-codes.md

   }
   ```

-#### 'IL2061': DynamicallyAccessedMembersAttribute was specified but no argument was proportioned
+#### 'IL2061': DynamicallyAccessedMembersAttribute was specified but no argument was provided

 - The link attribute XML contained a definition of attribute DynamicallyAccessedMembersAttribute without specifying constructor argument.